AmineDjeghri/awesome-os-setup/docs/apps_configuration_and_shorcuts.md

 - I've been using PyCharm (professional edition) for more than 3 years now, even if I used VSCode for 2 years before that, the Intellij suite is just amazing.
 Intellij suite with all the plugins for students is completely free.
+- Change the default location of projects : instead of PycharmProjects.
+Settings -> Appearance & behavior -> system settings
 - If you are on Windows, use pycharm with WSL.
 - Sync pycharm settings : https://www.jetbrains.com/help/pycharm/sharing-your-ide-settings.html#IDE_settings_sync
 - You can save your current layout (all plugin positions) by going to Window | Layouts | Save Current Layout as New and